-Due to the functionality, the large contact resistance in excess of the threshold indicated by the specification and/or abnormal heating is main failure modes of any types of connectors.
+Due to the functionality, the large contact resistance in excess of the threshold indicated by the specification and/or abnormal heating is the main failure modes of any types of connector.
 According to the literature1-5 typical failures in crimped connectors can be ascribed to one of the following factors.

 GET IN TOUCH TODAY!